 - 1.1 Term-time only (TTO) employees are staff that are principally employed to work only during periods in which schools are open.
-In most organisations, the standard approach for TTO employees is to calculate their pay on an annual basis and then pay over twelve equal monthly instalments.
-The amount paid each month is without regard to the actual amount of work done during the month in question.
-Employees on TTO contracts are normally contractually obliged to take any annual leave that they accrue outside of term-time.
+In most organisations, the standard approach for TTO employees is to calculate the total amount that they will be paid in the (usually 39) weeks in the year that they work, together with their pro-rata holiday entitlement.
+This is then paid in twelve equal monthly instalments for budgeting and administration reasons (see para.
+4.7 below).
+There is therefore a disconnect between the amount of pay an employee receives in a month and the amount of work undertaken or holiday taken in that month.
+Employees on TTO contracts are normally contractually obliged to take any annual leave they accrue outside of term-time.
 Both of these issues can cause complications relating to the pay and conditions of service of TTO employees. - 1.2 This guidance seeks to provide information to employees and employers to ensure that the pay and conditions of TTO employees are transparent, consistent and fair and they are treated no less favourably than employees on all-year-round contracts.